gmono/ts-metacode/README.md

 ```
 2. New in the String section, the Length function, the upper limit is very small, due to the Split function and the limitation of the recursion depth

+### 1.1.1 Update content
+1. Added HEX function but only supports C
+2. Use new principles to implement OCT function, now as perfect as DEC
+### 1.1.2 Update content
+Added the Tree function to convert the array into a tree structure, ready to replace all recursive processing functions
+* maintain1: Added the Flatten function and fixed the tree bug.
+The Flatten function provides a typical mode for processing Tree data
+* maintain2: Changed the implementation of MapType.
+Now the HEX function can support lowercase f, which basically has hexadecimal support, but the ability of Maptype has not changed much.
+The next step is to consider the use of division + slice operation to achieve direct dichotomy
+* maintain3: Let Dec HEX OCT functions support number string bigint and other values that can be used as strings as input

 ## 1.x version update plan
 - [ ] Explore tail recursion problems
 - [ ] Improve the math part